decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 Required only for fine-tuning and inference, which we will show how to set up later in the document.

+#### Qdrant

+Optional, only if you want to use Qdrant cloud.
+Otherwise, you can complete the course using the local version of Qdrant.

 ## Install local dependencies

 You can create a Python virtual environment and install all the necessary dependencies using Poetry, by running: